Headed to the Western Idaho Fair? Buy your fair tickets NOW and save big at the Western Idaho Fair!

-Get a job at the fair
+Get a job at the Western Idaho Fair

 Lastly, there are so many job opportunities at the fair.
 Everything from security to working in a food vendor booth, visit your local fair office to find out if they are hiring.
 If you love the fair atmosphere, working there might be a great fit!
 If you are an animal lover, make sure to inquire about work possibilities in the animal barns.

 As you can see from the photo above, I’ve actually been a judge in the youth department at our local fair for years.
 My hubby is actually the fair veterinarian.
 We love to make our time at the fair a true family affair!

 There is something so wonderful about a good ol’ fashioned fair and here’s to hoping that you and yours get to enjoy the very best that your local fair has to offer!
 Looking for more Idaho adventure?
 Make sure to check out our look at Eagle Island State Park in Idaho and and exciting peek at Hell’s Canyon Raft Whitewater Rafting Experience!

 The creative and frugal mind behind She Saved for over 12 years now, Keri Lyn shares her adventures in parenting along with her love for family travel, country living and brand marketing.
 A self-proclaimed “brand loyalist”, Keri Lyn is known for her strong and enthusiastic voice when it comes to the products and brands that she loves.
 She Saved has become a community for like-minded consumers who appreciate saving money, time and sanity by getting the best deals on quality products and experiences.